loighic/truth-tables/tt_HW05--CR--in-class.md

-## truth tables HW 4
+## truth tables HW 5 (in-class)

-Each problem is worth 10 points, and the whole assignment is worth 100 points.
+Problems 5.1 - 5.12 are each worth 8 points.
+5.13 - 5.15 are each worth 2 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

-For the truth tables, determine the truth values for each sentence or pair of sentences.
-Each of the multiple choice questions is about the truth table right before it.
-The multiple choice questions can only answered once, and, except for the first one, they cannot be checked.

-Except for the first one, the multiple choice questions cannot be checked before they are submitted.
-Be sure to submit each problem.
-The `✓` in the green bar indicates that the problem has been checked, not that it has been submitted.

 ---